41 Rocket Engines

 Bipropellant Systems

-Bipropellant propulsion systems typically come to mind when it comes to rocket propulsion, i.e., one imagines flames and clouds of smoke, such as during a NASA Space Shuttle or SpaceX Falcon 9 launch.
+Bipropellant propulsion systems typically come to mind regarding rocket propulsion, i.e., one imagines flames and clouds of smoke, such as during a NASA Space Shuttle or SpaceX Falcon 9 launch.
 The propellant is the combustion product of a fuel and an oxidizer.
 Combustion is generally the fastest way to convert propellant energy.
-Bipropellant systems are further categorized as gas/liquid propellant systems, solid propellant systems, or hybrid systems.
+Bipropellant systems are further categorized as gas/liquid propellant systems, solid propellant systems, or hybrid solid fuel/oxidizer systems.

 Gas/Liquid Systems

-Examples of this type of propulsion system include the space shuttle main engine (SSME), which burned liquid hydrogen (LH2) and liquid oxygen (LOX), and the Merlin of the SpaceX Falcon 9, which burns Rocket Propellant-One or RP-1 (a densified kerosene) and LOX.
-The process of mixing the fuel and oxidizer in the engine is shown in the figure below.
-The enormous volume flow rates require turbopumps, which are driven by burning a quantity of fuel and oxidizer tapped off from a bypass circuit.
+Examples of this type of propulsion system include the Space Shuttle main engine (SSME), which burned liquid hydrogen (LH2) and liquid oxygen (LOX), and the Merlin engine used on the SpaceX Falcon 9, which burns Rocket Propellant-One or RP-1 (a densified kerosene) and LOX, the combination often being called Kerolox.
+The process of mixing the fuel and oxidizer in the engine is shown in the schematic below.
+The enormous volume flow rates require turbo-pumps, which are driven by burning a small quantity of fuel and oxidizer tapped off from a bypass circuit.

-The Space Shuttle solid rocket booster (SRB) is an excellent example of a solid fuel system.
-Solid fuels are also favored for military applications, such as air-to-air missiles and intercontinental ballistic missiles (ICBMs), because they require little pre-launch processing.
+The Space Shuttle solid rocket booster (SRB) is one example of the use of solid propellant.
+Solid fuels are also favored for military applications, such as air-to-air missiles and intercontinental ballistic missiles (ICBMs) because they require little pre-launch processing.
+After ignition, the propellant burns until the target is reached or exhausted.

 Monopropellant Systems